Anjuman Shehzadi

 Anjuman Shehzadi (1977 – 15 May 2011) was a Pakistani stage and film actress.
 She was known for her bold dances.

 Biography

 She was born as Uzma Yasmeen in c.
 1977 or 1978.

-She started her artistic career from 2000.
+She started her artistic career in 2000.
 She worked in more than one hundred stage plays.
 Her popularity was accounted more for her bold dances than her acting; for which, she was criticized more than her peer actresses.
 She was cast by renowned producers of the country that led to her rising fame.
 She appeared in Lollywood films as an item girl and supporting actress.

-In 2009, Shahzadi was arrested by Lahore Police a charge of unethical dance performance.
-Later, the court granted the bail applications and ordered Shahzadi's release on a bond of fifty thousand rupees.
+In 2009, Shahzadi was arrested by Lahore Police on a charge of unethical dance performance.
+Later, the court granted her bail application and ordered Shahzadi's release on a bond of 50,000 rupees.

 Death

-She died on May 15, 2011 in Lahore under mysterious circumstances.
+She died on May 15, 2011 in Lahore in what the media reported as mysterious circumstances.